ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 module.json	my_blinky	source		test
 ```

-**Tip:** you can use ``yotta init`` in an existing module to modify it at any time.
-Your previous answers will be shown as the default, so you can edit only the ones that need to change; simply press Enter to accept all other answers.
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** you can use ``yotta init`` in an existing module to modify it at any time.
+Your previous answers will be shown as the default, so you can edit only the ones that need to change; simply press Enter to accept all other answers.</span>

 ### Versioning an existing yotta module